WirelessThings/WirelessThings-LaunchPad/ReadMe.md

-# Wireless Things LaunchPad
+# WirelessThings LaunchPad
-Wireless Things LaunchPad is a collection of python program for talking to and configuring Language of Things device
+WirelessThings LaunchPad is a collection of python program for talking to and configuring Language of Things device

 ## Description